 But when it comes to exports, the common narrative hides plenty of subtleties about where our real economic prosperity lies.

 Here are three myths about exports, all, to varying degrees, false.

 Get daily business news.

 The latest stories, funding information, and expert advice.
 Free to sign up.

 Myth #1: Exports are vital to the Australian economy

 The first myth goes to the relevance of exports to our gross domestic product.

-The OECD collates data about exports as a percentage of GDP.
-From 2004 to 2010, our exports rose from comprising 18.1% of Australia’s GDP to 21.2%.
+The OECD collates data about the value of exports as a percentage of a country’s GDP.
+From 2004 to 2010, our exports rose from equalling 18.1% of Australia’s GDP to 21.2%.
 And all this during the so-called ‘export boom’.
 Exports were most important to Australia in 2008, when they valued 22.7% of our GDP.

 By global standards, however, Australia is far less reliant on exports than almost all the other nations in the OECD.

 Canada got a third of its GDP thanks to exports over the period.
 France normally gets just over a quarter of its economy from exports.
-Even New Zealand exports more than us.
+Even New Zealand exports more, relative to its GDP, than us.